olaviinha/PaintingStoner/README.md

 <img id="theimg" src="file:///Users/olavi/temp/painting-sketch.jpg"/>
 ```
 4. Click on the <i>Full screen</i> button to enter full screen mode.
 5. Drag the big red corner dots to get the image on your canvas as you wish.
-Easiest way to go is to crop your image to the same aspect ratio as your canvas – in this case you will simply drag the big red dots onto the corners of you canvas and you're done.
+Easiest way to go is to crop your image to the same aspect ratio as your canvas (using some other tools) – in this case you will simply drag the big red dots onto the corners of you canvas and you're done.
 6. Adjust opacity or animated auto on/off opacity for more optimized output.
 7. Start painting.